antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

   operation completed synchronously without having to allocate a new `Task<T>`.
-  With .NET Core 2.1 we've improved this further which made it useful to have a corresponding non-generic `ValueTask` that allows reducing allocations even for cases where the operation has to be completed asynchronously.
+  With .NET Core 2.1 we've improved this further which made it useful to have a corresponding non-generic `ValueTask` that allows reducing allocations even for cases where the operation has to be completed asynchronously, a feature that types like `Socket` and `NetworkStream` now utilize.
 Exposing these APIs in .NET Standard 2.1 enables library authors to benefit from these improvements both, as a consumer, as well as a producer.

 * **DbProviderFactories**.
 In .NET Standard 2.0 we added almost all of the